AdobeDocs/analytics.en/help/components/dimensions/cities.md

 Dimension items include cities all over the world.
 Example values include `"New York (New York, United States)"`, `"Bangalore (Karnataka, India)"`, or `"London (London, United Kingdom)"`.

+Some dimension items can include `"AOL"`, a dial-up internet service provider.
+Subscribers to this service are assigned an access point based on the country where their account number is established.
+AOL users use the IP address of this access point.
+Since this dimension is based on IP address, the geolocation of the access point is used instead of the visitor's actual location.

 ## Differences between reported and actual location

 Since this dimension is based on IP address, some scenarios can show a difference between reported location and actual location: